A New Decade

 Therefore, the age of an era, in years, is determined on the first day of any given year.
 Whatever the number that year is, that is the age of the era so far.
 For instance, at midnight completing the year 1999 and beginning the year 2000, the Common Era was 2,000 years old.
 At that point, the second millennium of time had ended, and the first decade of the next millennium had begun:

-The first decade of the second millennium ended at midnight completing the year 2009 and beginning the year 2010, and at that point the second decade had begun:
+The first decade of the third millennium ended at midnight completing the year 2009 and beginning the year 2010, and at that point the second decade had begun:

-Likewise, the second decade of the second millennium ended at midnight completing the year 2019 and beginning the year 2020, and at that point the third decade had begun:
+Likewise, the second decade of the third millennium ended at midnight completing the year 2019 and beginning the year 2020, and at that point the third decade had begun: